 Biography – Theatre

-After training at the London School of Contemporary Dance, alison therese limerick performed with Ballet Metropolis and MAAS Movers, both contemporary dance companies.
-Whilst continuing to dance she also began singing, firstly for London Contemporary Dance and Phoenix Dance then moving on to commercial sessions for recording artists including the Style Council, Pete Murphy and This Mortal Coil.
+After training at the London School of Contemporary Dance, Alison Limerick performed with Ballet Metropolis and MAAS Movers, both small, contemporary dance companies.
+Whilst continuing to dance she also began singing, firstly for London Contemporary Dance Theatre and Phoenix Dance but quickly moving on to commercial sessions for recording artists, including the Style Council, Pete Murphy and This Mortal Coil.

 The Beggars Opera at the Albany Empire Theatre